 Sedgwick County is home to nearly 15,000 business establishments.
-Between 2003 and 2007, employer establishments in the County increased annually by 0.63 percent, which is higher than the annual growth rate in Shawnee County (0.32 percent), but lower than Johnson County, Kansas (2.0 percent).
-Also, the growth rate of the State of Kansas employer establishments is 0.72 percent.
-Overall, while there is growth in Sedgwick County's business establishments, the growth is below that of comparable Kansas counties.
+Between 2005 and 2009, employer establishments in the County increased annually by 0.1 percent, which is higher than the annual growth rates in Shawnee County (-1.2 percent) and Johnson County, Kansas (-0.2 percent).
+Also, the growth rate of the State of Kansas employer establishments is -0.49 percent.
+Overall, while there is only slight growth in Sedgwick County's business establishments, comparable Kansas counties are experiencing a decline.